Tochemey/goakt/playground/issue-1296/README.md

 - Reliable endpoints are long-lived: finite passivation is rejected at spawn.
 - Without `WithDurableQueue` the flow is in-memory, exactly like Akka's default: no loss while the producer's process lives, no survival of a process crash.
 Pass a `DurableProducerQueue` to add crash durability.

+## Cluster sample

+`cluster/main.go` runs the same flow across a two-node GoAkt cluster: the publisher on one node, the processor on another.
+The endpoint actors and the handshake are identical to the single-node sample; the sample demonstrates what changes with the topology:

+- Both nodes join the same cluster (embedded NATS discovery).
+The controllers resolve each other through the cluster registry, so the spawn calls stay exactly the same as on one node.
+- Every `SequencedMessage` and confirmation crosses the network through remoting.
+The payload is a protobuf message, so no serializer registration is needed.
+- Both endpoint kinds are registered with the cluster so a surviving node could reconstruct a relocated endpoint, and the registry runs with `WithReplicaCount(2)`: with a single copy, registry state owned by a lost node disappears with it and peer resolution cannot recover.

 ## Run

 ```bash